 If a Member State considers that a paper submitted by it contains confidential information within the meaning of Annex II to the Framework Agreement on relations between the European Parliament and the European Commission ("the Framework Agreement"), such Member State should clearly indicate this on the cover sheet and attach a short statement of reasons.In this case, the cover page shall also indicate whether the originator of the document consents to its transmission to the European Parliament pursuant to Article 13.

 If publication of a document on the Commission website pursuant to Article 13 would undermine protection of an interest covered by Article 4(1) to (3) of Regulation (EC) No 1049/2001, this shall be explained on the cover page of the document.

 Without prejudice to Article 8, the Commission or ECHA shall distribute drafts on which the group is consulted and all other working documents to the group members no later than 2 weeks before the date of the meeting.

+When preparing and drawing up delegated acts, the Commission shall ensure a timely and simultaneous transmission of all documents, including draft acts, to the European Parliament and the Council at the same time as to Member States’ experts.
+Classified documents shall be processed in accordance with internal administrative procedures drawn up by each institution with a view to providing all the requisite guarantees.

 In urgent or exceptional cases, the time limits for distributing the documents may be reduced to seven calendar days before the date of the meeting.